 About this Journal

-In 2018 the journal changed its name to the William & Mary Journal of Race, Gender, and Social Justice and continued publication with volume 25.
+The William & Mary Journal of Women and the Law was established in 1993 to provide a forum for scholarly debate on gender-related legal issues.
+In 2018, the journal changed its name to the William & Mary Journal of Race, Gender, and Social Justice and continued publication with volume 25.

-Volume 24 (2017-2018), Issue 3 (2018)
+Volume 29 (2022-2023), Issue 3 (2023)

 Dispelling Sex Trafficking Conspiracy Theories: The Truth Behind Who Is Recruited by Traffickers and How